 This article will explain the steps that need to be taken to import content inside Datatrics.
-Using this import function profiles will be created from your data.
+By using this import function, profiles will be created from your data.

 Here there are a couple of examples of Profile data you want to import can look like.